Skip to content

 Medical and Medication

-Depending on your situation, cancel your South African medical aid.
+• Depending on your situation, you may need to cancel your South African medical aid.

-If you are planning on returning to SA in the near future, consider talking to your medical aid provider and ask about an option that allows you to pay the minimum as you will be out of the country.
+If you plan to return to South Africa in the near future, speak to your provider about options that allow you to pay a reduced minimum while you’re out of the country.

-You are allowed to bring enough medication with you for max 90 days, and only if you do not stay for longer than that e.g on a tourism visa.
-When you stay longer you will have to get your medication in Germany.
+• You may bring enough medication for a maximum of 90 days, and only if you are not staying longer than that (e.g., on a tourist visa).
+For longer stays, you’ll need to get your medication in Germany.

 Appointments for registration